SoloNinja1/SoloNinja1/README.md

 - 👋 Hi, I’m Richard M
-- 👀 I’m interested in learning anything Bout data analytics
+- 👀 I’m interested in learning anything about data analytics
 - 🌱 I’m currently learning more SQL, Python, and advanced Excel
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me